goliakshay357/covid19-dashboard/README.md

 * Mobile responsive
 * generate PWA to work in offline mode
 * Daily notifications on state cases
+* Influence of news and media on COVID19 crisis

 ## API info
 Please request a email for key of Private API <br>